vgobbo/rust-metrics-fn/metrics-fn-codegen/CRATE.md

 This project is divided in a _build time_ module (this module), and a _runtime_ module (`metrics-fn`).

-The runtime module includes this automatically.
+The runtime module includes this automatically, so you should pretty much ignore this.

+See [metrics-fn](https://github.com/vgobbo/rust-metrics-fn/tree/main/metrics-fn#readme) for more details.